-The SBU Council has designated the SBU Member Services committee chair, as Data Protection Officer (DPO).
-He informs and advises the Council, Districts and Clubs on their obligations to comply with GDPR and other data protection laws.
+The SBU Council has designated the SBU Member Services Officers and has recently appointed a Data Protection Officer (DPO).
+The DPO is available to advises the Council, Districts and Clubs on their obligations to comply with GDPR and other data protection laws.
 The DPO (Charmian Entwistle - dataprotection@sbu.org.uk) will be the first point of contact for UK regulatory authorities (e.g., the ICO) and for members whose data is held.